 Lay insulation boards to moderate contact without forcing joints.
 Cut insulation to fit neatly to perimeter blocking and around protrusions through roof.

-Gaps between insulation boards, nailers and penetrations of 1/4 inch (0.64 cm) or greater are not acceptable.
+Gaps between insulation boards, nailers, and penetrations of 1/4 inch or greater are not acceptable.

 Place roof crickets and tapered thickness insulation to the required slope pattern in accordance with manufacturer's published instructions.